DurgNomis-drol/google_home_timers_card/README.md

 Since the integration is under active development, it is not yet added to HACS default repository, only manual installation is available for early testers

 To install the integration follow HACS description to add custom repository.
-Provide https://github.com/DurgNomis-drol/google_home_timers_card as repository URL and select "Plugins" category.
+Provide `https://github.com/DurgNomis-drol/google_home_timers_card` as repository URL and select the "Lovelace" category.
 We recommend you select the latest stable release.

 ### Manual installation